 Each paper is marked out of 100.
 Candidates are anonymous.
 Scripts are single-marked.
-The Examiner gives special scrutiny to each mark in borderline cases.
-In a case where a candidate is on the borderline of a pass on a re-sit of an examination a second Examiner may scrutinize the paper in addition, with a mark subsequently being agreed between the Examiners.
+The Examiner gives special scrutiny to each mark in pass/distinction borderline cases (69 marks).
+In a case where a candidate is on the borderline of a pass (39 marks) on a re-sit of an examination a second Examiner may scrutinize the paper in addition, with a mark subsequently being agreed between the Examiners.